-Greenhouse gas (GHG) emissions are calculated using emission factors from the following sources:
+GHG emissions are calculated using emission factors from the following sources:

-- Guidelines to Account for and Report on Greenhouse Gas Emissions and Removals for Buildings (Commercial, Residential or Institutional Purpose) in Hong Kong published by the Environmental Protection Department (EPD) of Hong Kong SAR Government (all Hong Kong operations). - Greenhouse gas reporting: conversion factors 2020 published by the Department for Environment, Food and Rural Affairs (Defra) in the UK (operations outside of Hong Kong) - Aviation jet fuel: we include all flights in the calculation, including testing and training flights and flights by dry leased and wet leased aircraft.
-As fuel density varies according to a number of factors, we use the Joint Inspection Group's1 recommended specific gravity of 0.80 kg/L to calculate the weight of fuel.
-We use the IPCC's emission factor of 3.152 to determine CO2 emissions from the combustion of aircraft fuel. - Location-based Scope 2 emissions: we use conversion factors supplied by local power suppliers (China Light and Power and Hong Kong Electric) for electricity purchased in Hong Kong and International Energy Agency (IEA) for electricity purchased outside of Hong Kong; for purchased compressed air, consumption is converted to electricity purchased using average unit cost of compressed air and electricity.
+- Guidelines to Account for and Report on Greenhouse Gas Emissions and Removals for Buildings (Commercial, Residential or Institutional Purpose) in Hong Kong published by the Environmental Protection Department (EPD) of Hong Kong SAR Government (all Hong Kong operations). - Greenhouse gas reporting: conversion factors published by the Department for Environment, Food and Rural Affairs (Defra) in the UK (operations outside of Hong Kong) - Location-based Scope 2 emissions: we use conversion factors supplied by local power suppliers (China Light and Power and Hong Kong Electric) for electricity purchased in Hong Kong and International Energy Agency (IEA) for electricity purchased outside of Hong Kong; for purchased compressed air, consumption is converted to electricity purchased using average unit cost of compressed air and electricity.